ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 </figure>

-To specify the primitive cell shape, we first set `ibrav=2`, i.e. face-centred cubic (fcc) Bravais lattice.
+To specify the shape of the primitive unit cell, we first set `ibrav=2`, i.e. face-centred cubic (fcc) Bravais lattice.
 Internally, with `ibrav=2`, Quantum ESPRESSO sets the the fcc lattice vectors as: